Mbadhshah/ardupilot-lua-scara-ik/README.md

 * **Testing:** Works in SITL Rover.

 ## How to Run in SITL
-1. Copy the script to your scripts folder:
+1. Copy the script to the scripts folder:
    `cp scara_ik_driver.lua ~/ardupilot/Rover/scripts/`
 2. Run the Rover simulation:
    `../Tools/autotest/sim_vehicle.py -v Rover --console --map`